aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 In this Guidance, we will show how to generate Sentiment Analysis using Amazon Aurora PostgreSQL-Compatible Edition with pgvector enabled as the vector store.
 In this use case, we will walk you through the process of integrating Amazon Aurora PostgreSQL-Compatible Edition with the Comprehend Sentiment Analysis API and making sentiment analysis inferences via SQL commands.
 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.

 [Amazon Comprehend](https://aws.amazon.com/comprehend/) is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
 No prior machine learning experience is required.
 This example will walk you through the process of integrating Amazon Aurora PostgreSQL-Compatible Edition with the Comprehend Sentiment Analysis API and making sentiment analysis inferences via SQL commands.
 For our example, we have used a sample dataset with data for Fictitious Hotel Reviews.
+We use [Hugging Face’s sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model for generating document embeddings and store vector embeddings in our Aurora PostgreSQL DB cluster with pgvector.

 Note: This demo involves creating an IAM Role and an associated IAM Policy to allow Amazon Aurora to interface with Amazon Comprehend.
 For steps on how to do this, please read through the blog post: [Leverage pgvector and Amazon Aurora PostgreSQL for Natural Language Processing, Chatbots and Sentiment Analysis](https://aws.amazon.com/blogs/database/leverage-pgvector-and-amazon-aurora-postgresql-for-natural-language-processing-chatbots-and-sentiment-analysis/).